 In the early days of Christianity, the Ebionites appear to have been the largest grouping within what has more recently been referred to as "Jewish Christianity."
-Schoeps argues that the Ebionites were "the physical descendants of the first disciples -including Jesus' own relatives - (and) were the bearers of a legitimate tradition."56 But, as Ehrman observes, "Ebionite Christianity was at a serious disadvantage when it came to appealing to the masses....the idea of large scale conversions to a religion that required kosher food laws and circumcision seems a bit "far fetched."
-He continues, noting that, even if the Ebionites had become a dominant force in the early Christian community, then "Christianity itself would likely have ended up a footnote in the history of region books used in university courses in the west."57 Thus, given the difficult lifestyle they had chosen and that there was opposition to the Ebionites from the orthodox Jewish community (i.e., they were "cursed" by them), as well as from the "proto-orthodox" early Christian community, it is not surprising that the Ebionites disappeared by the fourth century.
+Schoeps argues that the Ebionites were "the physical descendants of the first disciples -including Jesus' own relatives - (and) were the bearers of a legitimate tradition."
+But, as Ehrman observes, "Ebionite Christianity was at a serious disadvantage when it came to appealing to the masses....the idea of large scale conversions to a religion that required kosher food laws and circumcision seems a bit "far fetched."
+He continues, noting that, even if the Ebionites had become a dominant force in the early Christian community, then "Christianity itself would likely have ended up a footnote in the history of region books used in university courses in the west."
+Thus, given the difficult lifestyle they had chosen and that there was opposition to the Ebionites from the orthodox Jewish community, it is not surprising that the Ebionites disappeared by the fourth century.